mandeep170/projectjellyfish/README.md

  - Create a new catalof item or select an existing one
  - For the Provisioning Entry Point, set the value to /BAH/Service/Provisioning/StateMachines/ServiceProvision_Template/CatalogItemInitialization

-## List of our Repos

- - Cloud Engine
- - ManageIQ
- - Marketplace
- - Cookbooks

 ## Requirements
 Jellyfish is built using three virtual machines for the three promary components.
 At a minimum, the cloud broker requires the following hardware, operating systems, and communications settings to support the suite of open source products.